Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Where is mobile broadband available?

-The catch here is that while mobile broadband is mobile, it’s subject to significantly more variance than any fixed-line product, whether it’s a matter of transitory congestion due to user overload or more permanent issues such as buildings or natural features inhibiting radio transmissions.
+It’s important to remember that while mobile broadband is mobile, it’s subject to significantly more variance than any fixed-line product.
+This includes network congestion due to user overload or more permanent issues such as buildings or natural features inhibiting radio transmissions.

-So while carrier maps give a good broad general overview of mobile broadband availability, actual accessibility can vary widely.
+So while carrier maps give a good broad general overview of availability, performance and speed can vary widely.

 Mobile broadband coverage maps